DevanshJouLe/Product-Elev8/README.md

 - **upGrad** – strong university tie-ups, but expensive and time-heavy
 - **Simplilearn** – strong industry partnerships, but inconsistent quality

-📌 None address the *confidence gap* in choosing the right next skill.
+None addresses the *confidence gap* in choosing the right next skill.

 ---